NikolajMeineche/CSS_website/content/_index.md

 ![test](/images/HarryvVolde.png)

-# HOW DO THE BOOKS CHANGE OVER TIME?
+### HOW DO THE BOOKS CHANGE OVER TIME?

 The Harry Potter books where written by J.K.
 Rowling and initially published between 26th June 1997 – 21st July 2007.
 The first book (Harry Potter and the Philosopher's Stone) was originally marketed as a kids-book, but as the next 6 books were published in a span of 10 years, the primary audience of the books grew up.
 We thus wanted to understand if the topics discussed in the books over time became more complex and more adult.

- (MANGLER LIDT HER)
+To answer this question an analysis of the characters and their interactions was conducted.
+The analysis was done by creating a network of characters and their interactions over the course of the books.

 Read more about the answers [here](/temporal-analysis).

-# HOW DO THE CHARACTERS, THEIR INTERACTIONS / RELATIONSHIPS, AND LANGUAGE SURROUNDING THEM CHANGE THROUGHOUT KEY MOMENTS IN THE HARRY POTTER BOOKS?
+### HOW DO THE CHARACTERS, THEIR INTERACTIONS / RELATIONSHIPS, AND LANGUAGE SURROUNDING THEM CHANGE THROUGHOUT KEY MOMENTS IN THE HARRY POTTER BOOKS?

 It is no secret that what makes a book or series of book exciting to read are its shocking and exciting key moments, where big changes in character arcs happen.
 We thus wanted to understand how the characters, their interactions and the language surrounding them changed throughout some identified key moments in the Hary Potter books.
 Learn more about how we explored the moments on their respective pages in the links below: